dbaston/gdal/doc/source/programs/gdal_vector_explode.rst

 -----------

 :program:`gdal vector explode` explodes features with array fields or multipart geometries, producing a single feature for each element in the array or geometry.
+Fields that are not specified with ``--field`` or ``--geometry-field`` are passed through umodified.

 For example, if exploding a geometry field with the value ``MULTIPOINT(1 2,3 4)``, two corresponding target features will be generated: one with a geometry